 When you left the hospital to take your newborn home for the first time, you may have hoped that the baby bag contained some kind of manual giving parental advice on how to handle the next 18-plus years.
 Then you remembered that babies don't come with a set of instructions for parents on how to teach a child values, resolve a conflict with a sibling or help a child study for an upcoming test.
-That's where Gerber Life comes in.
-Our advice for parents can help prepare you for various situations, as well as provide ideas for activities that you can enjoy as a family.
+Our tips for parents can help prepare you for various situations, as well as provide ideas for activities that you can enjoy as a family.

 Phrases such as “Don’t put your elbows on the table,” “Chew with your mouth closed,” and “Please say ‘Excuse Me’ if Mommy is talking to someone and you need her attention,” are probably all too familiar to children and parents.
 When trying to instill good manners in their children, parents may often feel like a broken record and that they’re not getting through to their kids.

 It’s important to remember that polite behavior, like many other behaviors, is not something that your children are born knowing but rather something that they are taught, and that they learn during successive stages of development.Read More

 Having all of your loved ones together on Thanksgiving Day can be wonderful.
 It can also be stressful, especially if you are trying to find ways to entertain your guests while preparing a delicious feast for everyone to enjoy.

 If you’re hosting Thanksgiving dinner this year, you may want to be armed with activities for family fun, particularly if young ones will be present.
 Here are some tried and true activities that can keep the kids busy either before or after the meal, or both:Read More